internetarchive/iaux-fetch-handler/README.md

 ## Configuring Retry

-You can customize how you'd like Fetch Handler to retry a request, both on a global level and per-request.
+You can customize how you'd like `FetchHandler` to retry a request, both globally and per-request.

 ### Basic Usage